Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/RedBlackTree"

-Re-exports all named exports from the "effect/RedBlackTree" module as "RedBlackTree".
+Re-exports all named exports from the "effect/RedBlackTree" module as `RedBlackTree`.

 **Signature**